Fort Adams |

 Birch Coulee Post, at the mouth of Birch Coulee Creek near Morton, a military detachment post near the Lower Sioux Indian Agency.
 The Agency was attacked by the Sioux in August 1862, killing several people.

 Hutchinson Fort, Hutchinson, a timber stockade in the center of town providing refuge for 400 people.
 Attacked by the Sioux in September 1862.
+The site is now the Community Library (former City Hall), commemorated by a stone monument.

 Glencoe Post, Glencoe, a civilian defense or a military post.